baking-bad/tzkt/Tzkt.Api/Swagger/WsGetStarted.md

 blocks, operations, or whatever you have subscribed to), that means you may receive multiple items in a single message, which is great for performance and network traffic.

-TzKT Events operates with the same data models as the REST API to achieve full compatibility and data consistency.
+TzKT WebSocket API operates with the same data models as the REST API to achieve full compatibility and data consistency.

 #### 3. Reorg message